PaperPrototype/Course-Guidebook/README.md

 # Writing style
-Crux3D courses are written in a blog-post style, with a few guidelines and restrictions layed out in this document
+Crux3D courses are written in a blog-post style, with a few guidelines and restrictions layed out in these documents.

 # Layout